What happened to Eric Raymond & OSI?

 There's a general request for people to restrain their language - not their opinions! - and keep their discussions civil.

 Unfortunately, ESR does not stop there.
-It gets worse - this next message was not accepted to the list, but another member quoted it:
+It gets worse - this next message was not accepted to (or later removed from) the list, but another member quoted it:

 toxic loonytoon ... political ratfucking ... vulgar Marxism